MKLab-ITI/hackair-data-retrieval/README.md

 This is a computationally heavy processing step that is carried out on the GPU of the IA server.
 The response of the SL component is the sky mask of each image of the request.
 To minimize the time required for sending the masks to the IA service, a compression algorithm is first applied to reduce the size of the masks.
-Then, the IA service receives the response from the SL component (step 4) and sends a request to the ratio computation (RC) component (step 5).
-The RC component takes the sky masks computed by the FCN approach as input, refines them by applying the heuristic approach on top of them (see section 3.1) and computes the R/G and G/B ratios of each image (in case all checks of the heuristic approach are successfully passed).
+Then, the IA service receives the response from the SL component (step 4) and sends a request to the ratio computation (RC) component.
+The RC component takes the sky masks computed by the FCN approach as input, refines them by applying the heuristic approach on top of them and computes the R/G and G/B ratios of each image (in case all checks of the heuristic approach are successfully passed).
 Finally, the IA service parses the response of the RC component (step
-6) and combines the results of all processing steps to synthesize the IA response (step 7).
+6) and combines the results of all processing steps to synthesize the IA response.

 nohup python TF_detection_service.py > detection_log.txt 2>&1